HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 As [replaced elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element), images have a natural, ["intrinsic" size](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size).
 This is the size that they will render at by default, if there are no CSS rules placing "extrinsic" layout constraints upon them.

-How many images are extrinsically vs extrinsically sized?
+How many images are intrinsically vs extrinsically sized?

 {{ figure_markup(
   image="intrinsic-and-extrinsic-image-sizing.png",